nmattei/cmps3160/_projects/FinalTutorial.md

 ### Milestone 1 Submission

 You should submit the notebook through [Canvas](https://tulane.instructure.com/).
-In the absolute first cell of your notebook you must include your names, project title, and a **a hyperlink to your webpage at github.io; the webpage must be publicly readable on the internet (i.e, live) and must contain the same work that is in the submitted notebook**.
+In the absolute first cell of your notebook you must include your names, project title, and **a hyperlink to your webpage at github.io; the webpage must be publicly readable on the internet (i.e, live) and must contain the same work that is in the submitted notebook**.
 That is: the first cell of your notebook must be a markdown cell with a hyperlink to the generated webpage up at `yourname.github.io`.
 If this is not correct you will lose points.
 After this first cell you should continue with the other requirements including a description of your project, links to the data and other relevant resources, a collaboration plan, and the project goals.

 *If you do this in a group, only one student per group needs to upload the notebook to canvas, but both names should be clearly at the beginning of the notebook.*